Daisy-Zhang/Colorization-Optimization-SIGGRAPH/README.md

 # Colorization
-Colorization Using Optimization.
+Unofficial implementation of "Colorization Using Optimization".
 SIGGRAPH 2004